alt-romes/reference-counting/README.md

 ### opaqueness for soundness?

-Perhaps this is very important to explain somehow earlier on or enforce: The `Aliasable` things should be opaque.
+Perhaps this is very important to explain somehow earlier on or enforce: The *aliased* things should be opaque.
 That is, you should not be able to easily modify the value which is aliased into something else.
 So, good aliasable values would be e.g.  pointers, handles, buffers, devices, GPU textures, `IORef`s, etc...